Disappointment as Belfast fails to make short list to host Eurovision

 While the 2022 winner Ukraine should be hosting the contest in 2023, the honour passed to the UK as runner-up due to the ongoing Russian invasion.

-Belfast SDLP councillor Séamas De Faoite, who had been leading the charge in the Belfast for Eurovision campaign, urged that whichever city does win, that they honour Ukraine.
+Belfast SDLP councillor Seamas De Faoite, who had been leading the charge in the Northern Irish capital for Eurovision, called on the winning city to honour Ukraine.

 He also criticised the ongoing absence of a fully functioning Stormont Assembly as hampering a wide range of efforts, including Belfast’s Eurovision bid.